Taking the Disability Accommodations for LSAT

 Accommodated LSAT Testing

-What Are the LSAT Accommodations Available?
+What Accommodations are Available?

 - The LSAT is available in Braille (apart from the regular print).